-The financial statements were authorised for issue by the directors of the Trustee on 12 September 2018.
+The financial statements were authorised for issue by the directors of the Trustee on 22 September 2020.
 The directors of the Trustee have the power to amend and reissue the financial statements.

-2. Changes in accounting policies
+Note 2: Changes in accounting policies

-There has been no significant changes to the accounting policies for the Fund.
+There have been no significant changes to the accounting policies for the Fund.